alvr-org/ALVR/README.md

 ## Uninstall

-Open `ALVR Launcher.exe`, go to `Basic-installation` tab then press `Remove firewall rules`.
+Open `ALVR Launcher.exe`, go to `Installation` tab then press `Remove firewall rules`.
 Close ALVR window and delete the ALVR folder.

-If you have a version prior to v12.0 you need to launch `remove_firewall_rules.bat` and `driver_uninstall.bat` in the Basic-installation folder.
+If you have a version prior to v12.0 you need to launch `remove_firewall_rules.bat` and `driver_uninstall.bat` in the installation folder.

 ## Build from source